Lynne Marie Calvert

 Jack has loved art since he was a small child.
 Jack is a writer and an artist.
 He specializes in graphic art, but he also creates some very cool spider dolls.
 You can see what he’s up to in the Sock Dolls section of this site.

-He also spends most of his time writing for Mosquito Beach Press and taking photos of South Carolina.
+He also spends most of his time as a Charleston tour guide and writing travel journals of the area for Mosquito Beach Press while taking photos of South Carolina.